What you’re agreeing to:

 Getting the money back

 We will send the money back to the account linked to the card you paid it with.
-If your card has expired the payment will still be transferred to your account by your bank.
-If there are any problems you’ll be responsible for bullying your bank to get the money to your account.
+If your card has expired, the payment will still be transferred to your account by your bank.
+If there are any problems you’ll be responsible for liaising with your bank to get the money to your account.
 If the account itself is closed you need to let us know when you request the refund.
-All fees and charges for issuing refunds are charged to the recipient and if necessary will be deducted from the refund amount due.